Garnethill Synagogue

-Garnethill Synagogue is the historic 'cathedral synagogue' of Scotland.
-It is located in Garnethill, Glasgow.
+The Garnethill Synagogue is an Orthodox Jewish congregation and synagogues located in Garnethill, Glasgow, Scotland, in the United Kingdom.
+Completed in 1881, the historic synagogue is considered the 'cathedral synagogue' of Scotland.

 Architecture

-The synagogue was built in the period of 1879-81.
-It was designed by John McLeod of Dumbarton, in conjunction with London-based architect Nathan Solomon Joseph of the United Synagogue.
+The synagogue was designed by John McLeod of Dumbarton, in conjunction with London-based architect Nathan Solomon Joseph of the United Synagogue; and built in the period of 1879-81.
 McLeod designed a number of churches and public buildings in Glasgow and the west of Scotland, including the Women’s Christian Association in Bath Street, Glasgow.
-John McLeod was the architect of the fruit warehouses of Simons, Jacob & Co, headed by Benjamin Simons and his son Michael Simons, both leaders in the Jewish community.
+McLeod was the architect of the fruit warehouses of Simons, Jacob & Co, headed by Benjamin Simons and his son, Michael, both leaders in the Jewish community.